DylanThomasShine/acoustra_manager/README.md

 - Showing the blogs and tasks with clarity.

 #### 2. General
 - The index page shows an introduction in the shape of a logo for the band and navbar menu.
-And the page shows an image of the band and a link to a video.
+- The page shows an image of the band and a and a little subtitle.
 - There are links to the social media platforms at the bottom of the website.
-- People can sign up for the newsletter.

 #### 3. Blogs & Tasks
 - Blogs and Tasks can be created, read, updated and deleted (CRUD) by the users.